The Librarian (version control system): Releases

+By then, the Librarian was in use at over 6,000 sites and was still an important product for ADR.
 Release 3.8 of the Librarian came out later in 1988, just as the product was being acquired by Computer Associates.
 It added the Librarian/Change Control Facility functionality for the DOS/VSE platform.

 Later years

 Over time, approaches to version control began to move away from the Librarian model, with the Source Code Control System (SCCS) being an important early alternative.
 This was, as one of the creators of it said, "a radical departure from conventional methods for controlling source code", and gave more flexibility for complicated situations such as branching.
 SCCS was actually originally written for IBM OS/370, but found favor on the UNIX operating system for the PDP-11 where it was included in the Programmer's Workbench.

 Nonetheless, the IBM mainframe world still went on.
 In 1988, ADR was acquired by Computer Associates (CA).
 The ADR product then became known as CA-Librarian.
 CA made enhancements to some of its other products to integrate with CA-Librarian.
 By 2003, version 4.3 of CA-Librarian was available, and was billed as being part of CA's AllFusion product suite.
 Release 4.4 of CA-Librarian appears to have come out in 2010.

 In 2018, Broadcom Inc. acquired CA Technologies (the latest name for Computer Associates).
 The product name then became simply Librarian, although the CA-Librarian name did not disappear.

 As of 2023, the Librarian is part of Broadcom's Mainframe Software line under a category for DevOps-related products.
 The current product version is Librarian 4.4.

 The 2022 book Modern Mainframe Development, published by O'Reilly Media, lists CA Librarian as one of the source control systems still in use by mainframe developers, along with a few others such as IBM Software Configuration and Library Manager and ChangeMan ZMF from Micro Focus.